zshaian/snipshelf/CONTRIBUTING.md

 # Contributing Guide

-Contributions and feedback on your experience of using this software are welcome.
-This includes bug reports, feature requests, ideas, pull requests, and examples of how you have used this software.
+Contributions and feedback on your experience of using this web app are welcome.
+This includes bug reports, feature requests, ideas, pull requests, and examples of how you have used this web app.

 Please see the [Code of Conduct](./CODE_OF_CONDUCT.md) and follow any templates configured in GitHub when reporting bugs, requesting enhancements, or contributing code.